Troopers/MangopayBundle/README.md

     $this->get('troopers_mangopay.mango_api')->PayIns->create($payIn);
 ```

-Additionnaly, there is some helpers that handle most of the mangopay actions. fell free to fork and implement yours
+## Helpers

-BankInformationHelper
+Additionnaly, there is some helpers that handle most of the mangopay actions.
+Feel free to fork and implement yours.

----
+### BankInformationHelper

 It can register user BankInformations as it implements BankInformationInterface

 ```php